-The musculocutaneus nerve give a twig to the shoulder joint and a branch to coracobrachiali, then it proceeds between the two conjoined parts of coracobrachialis, and then pass between biceps and brachialis, accompanied by many branches of the brachial artery and tributaries of the brachial veins.
-While lying in this intermuscular plane it supplies both muscles.
-At the lateral border of the biceps tendon continue as the lateral cutaneous nerve of the forearm.
-The musculocutaneous is the nerve of the flexor compart ment of the arm(1).
+The musculocutaneous nerve gives a twig to the shoulder joint and a branch to coracobrachialis, then it proceeds between the two conjoined parts of coracobrachialis.
+After that the musculocutaneous nerve descends down between biceps and brachialis and innervates the two muscles, it was accompanied by many branches of the brachial artery and tributaries of the brachial veins.
+At the lateral border of the biceps tendon continues as the lateral cutaneous nerve of the forearm.
+The musculocutaneous is the nerve of the flexor compartment of the arm [1].

-The musculocutaneous nerve pass under the coracobrachialis muscle and then continuing until its first branch to the biceps brachialis muscle.
-Just after this, it supplied another two branches, the lateral cutaneous nerve of the forearm and a branch to the brachialis muscle, and then it joined the median nerve approximately at the midpoint of the arm and the median nerve(2).
+The musculocutaneous nerve passes under the coracobrachialis muscle and then continues until its first branch to the biceps brachialis muscle.
+Just after this, it supplied another two branches, the lateral cutaneous nerve of the forearm and a branch to the brachialis muscle and then it joined the median nerve approximately at the midpoint of the arm and the median nerve [2].

-The MCN as a whole did not pierce corachobrachialis but instead gave a branch to it.
-After that the MCN, ran downwards and medially for about 4 cm, crossed the third part of axillary artery and joined the MN, 3.5 cm after its formation.
+The MCN supply the corachobrachialis muscle and then it ran downwards and medially joined the median nerve after 3.5 cm from its formation.
 The other two muscles of the front of the arm, biceps brachii and brachialis were supplied by the median nerve after it received the musculocutaneous nerve.
-The lateral cutaneous nerve of forearm also emerged from median nerve(3).
+The lateral cutaneous nerve of forearm also emerged from median nerve [3].
 The musculocutaneous nerve gave out a communicating branch to join the median nerve just proximal to the entrance of the musculocutaneous nerve into coracobrachialis.
 Subsequent courses of both the median and musculocutaneous nerves were found to be normal.
-The right side of the brachial plexus was also dissected and examined, and the course and distribution of the musculocutaneous and median nerves were found to be without any communication(4).
+The right side of the brachial plexus was also dissected and examined, and the course and distribution of the musculocutaneous and median nerves were found to be without any communication[4].

-The extensor carpi radialis longus (ECRL) is a fusiform muscle, is partly overlapped by the brachioradialis, with which it often blends .
+The extensor carpi radialis longus (ECRL) is a fusiform muscle, is partly overlapped by the brachioradialis, with which it often blends.
 As it passes distally, posterior to the brachioradialis, its tendon is crossed by the abductor pollicis longus and extensor pollicis brevis.
 It originated from the lateral supraepicondylar ridge of humerus and inserted in the dorsal aspect of base of 2nd metacarpal it innervated by radial nerve (C6, C7).
-The extensor carpi radialis longus muscle extend and abduct the hand at the wrist joint(5).
+The extensor carpi radialis longus muscle extend and abduct the hand at the wrist joint [5].

-An additional belly of muscle having common origin with extensor carpi radialis longus muscle was found on the medial side of ECRL muscle, having a long tendon which started from the small belly of the muscle, it ended by getting inserted into the upper and medial aspect of dorsal surface of base of second metacarpal bone(6).
+An additional belly of muscle having common origin with extensor carpi radialis longus muscle was found on the medial side of ECRL muscle, having a long tendon which started from the small belly of the muscle, it ended by getting inserted into the upper and medial aspect of dorsal surface of base of second metacarpal bone [6].

-The extensor carpi radialis longus was giving two tendons in the second compartment of extensor retinaculum before its insertion while passing deep to the abductor pollicis longus, while the Extensor carpi radialis brevis was absent(7).
+The extensor carpi radialis longus was giving two tendons in the second compartment of extensor retinaculum before its insertion while passing deep to the abductor pollicis longus, while the Extensor carpi radialis brevis was absent [7].
 A rare variation of the extensor carpi radialis longus muscle was observed in a 49-year-old male cadaver during routine dissections.
-An accessory slip of the extensor carpi radialis longus muscle with a short belly part arising from the ulnar side and a long, thin tendon extending to the radial side of the wrist crossing over the main tendon was found inserted in the dorum and lateral side of first metatarsal bone(8).
+An accessory slip of the extensor carpi radialis longus muscle with a short belly part arising from the ulnar side and a long, thin tendon extending to the radial side of the wrist crossing over the main tendon was found inserted in the dorum and lateral side of first metatarsal bone [8].